MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 ---
-title: "About Office 365 ProPlus in the enterprise" ms.author: jwhit
+title: "About Microsoft 365 Apps in the enterprise" ms.author: jwhit
 author: jwhit-MSFT
 manager: laurawi